 All four candidates attended, despite an apparent snafu in which Perkinson's voice-message invitation was never received.
 The York Township engineer was joined on the stage by Libertarian Michael Koffenberger of Hopewell Township and Independent Wayne Wolff of North Hopewell Township.

 State Rep. Scott Perry, R-Dillsburg, the Republican nominee for the seat, missed the first half of the event after running late in meetings.
-The apparent crowd favorite, he said he was in Washington, D.C., on a research mission with representatives from the paper industry to learn about regulations that could affect Spring Grove-based Glatfelter and other paper companies.
+The apparent crowd favorite, he said he was in Washington, D.C.

 Different directions: The event was moderated by Matt Brouillette, president and CEO of the Commonwealth Foundation for Public Policy Alternatives, which crafts free-market policies.
 The event started with a 912 Patriots meeting, which president Scott Burkholder opened with a prayer for Jesus to "bring this country back to you," and to not allow President Barack Obama "to hurt this country any more than he already has."